JesusVillenRuiz/Volume-Hand-Control/README.md

 MediaPipe offers cross-platform, customizable ML solutions for live and streaming media.

-You can click here and see Mediapipe's web : https://mediapipe.dev/
+You can click [here](https://mediapipe.dev/) and see Mediapipe's web.

 ## OpenCv